Investment in post-invasion Iraq: Food and humanitarian aid

 In relation to food and humanitarian aid, Iraq seems to have underscored in different ways.
 The Office of Reconstruction and Humanitarian Assistance (OHRA) was for example, established with the aim of restoring the basic services with in the Iraqi people.
-Very little has been achieved however, in relation to the socio-economic rehabilitation.
+Very little was achieved however, in relation to the socio-economic rehabilitation.
 Iraqi people have sustained much more suffering prior to the invasion.

-In May 2006, the United Nations World Food Program (WFP) concluded its most recent food security survey.
+In May 2006, the United Nations World Food Programme (WFP) concluded its most recent food security survey.

 It found that 15 percent of the total Iraqi population (just over 4 million people) is food insecure and in dire need of different types of humanitarian assistance, including food, despite the rations they are receiving from the Public Distribution System (PDS).
 This is an increase from the estimated 11 percent (2.6 million people) deemed to be extremely poor in WFP's first survey in September 2004.
 The May 2006 survey also indicated that a further 8.3 million people would be rendered food insecure if they were not provided with a PDS ration, compared to 3.6 million people in the previous survey.
 An earlier survey, conducted in July 2005, found that acute malnutrition rates for children was nine percent overall, but with rates for children between 6 and 12 months old reaching 13 percent and 12 percent for those aged between one and two years.

-In 2007, the WFP continues to provide emergency food provisions to about 1.1 million Iraqis.
+In 2007, the WFP provided emergency food provisions to about 1.1 million Iraqis.
 WFP has assisted in the establishment of a Food Security Unit, located in the Iraq Ministry of Planning and Development Cooperation, which collects food security information.
-The PDS is still a major contributor in stabilizing the food supply in Iraq.
-For the poor and food insecure, the PDS represents by far the single most important food source in their diet.
+The PDS was a major contributor in stabilizing the food supply in Iraq.
+For the poor and food insecure, the PDS represented by far the single most important food source in their diet.